barbierialessandro/CompELayers/README.md

 **Tower** is a Bash/UCSFchimera script (ETA 30 seconds) for the graphical estimation of a list of parameters (bulk-offsetA/B, cyl0-r/up/down, cyl1-r/up/down) required by GROMACS for running **Computational Electrophysiology (CompEL)** simulations.

 **Instructions**: The double membrane partition into two compartments A and B is estimated from the .gro and .ndx files of the duplicated system using split-group0 and split-group1 as basis.
-The user must define .gro ($1) and .ndx ($2) files and the names of the following subgroups that will be present in the new inde Splitgroup0 ($3), Splitgroup1 ($4) and Splitgroup0+Splitgroup1 groups that will be present in the new index file (tower.ndx).
+The user must define .gro ($1) and .ndx ($2) files and the names of the following subgroups that will be present in the new index: Splitgroup0 ($3), Splitgroup1 ($4) and a third group of your choice (generally Splitgroup0+Splitgroup1) that will be present in the new index file (tower.ndx).

 WARNING!
 The colouring of the layers might be inverted.
 Required software: UCSF Chimera, Gromacs